-- The objective of this indicator is to determine the level to which a COC is maintaining its public housing in accordance with the standard of decent, safe, sanitary, and in good repair. - To determine the physical condition of a COC's projects, inspections are performed of the following five major areas of each public housing project: site, building exterior, building systems, dwelling units, and common areas.
+- The objective of this indicator is to determine the level to which a COC is maintaining its public housing in accordance with the standard of decent, safe, sanitary, and in good repairsafe, habitable dwelling units. - To determine the physical condition of a COC's projects, inspections are performed of the following five major areas of each public housing project: site, building exterior, building systems, dwelling units, and common areas. areasusing the National Standards for the Inspection of Real Estate (NSPIRE).
 The inspections are performed by an independent inspector arranged by HUD, and include a statistically valid sample of the units in each project in COC's public housing portfolio.